Martin Luther King Jr’s Connection to Ghana, West Afrika; and Afrika in General.

 “Struggling had been going on in Ghana for years.
 The British Empire saw that it could no longer rule the Gold Coast and agreed that on the sixth of March, 1957, it would release the nation.
 All of this was because the persistent protest, the continual agitation, of Prime Minister Kwame Nkrumah and the other leaders who worked along with him and the masses of people who were willing to follow.”

-“It seem this morning that I can hear God speaking.
+“It seems this morning that I can hear God speaking.
 I can hear him speaking throughout the Universe, saying, “Be still and know that I am God.
 And if you don’t stop, if you don’t straighten up, if you don’t stop exploiting people, I’m going to rise up and break the backbone of your power.
 And your power will be no more!”

 “I thought that this event, the birth of this new nation, would give impetus to oppressed peoples all over the world.
 I thought it would have worldwide implications and repercussions - not only for Asia and Africa, but also for America.”

 “Nkrumah realized…Ghana was a one-crop country, cocoa mainly.
-In order to make the economic system more stable ,it would be necessary to industrialize.
+In order to make the economic system more stable, it would be necessary to industrialize.
 Nkrumah said to me that one of the first things that he would do would be to work toward industrialization.”

 “Ninety percent of the people were illiterate, and it was necessary to lift the whole cultural standard of the community in order to make it possible to stand up in the free world.
 It was my hope that even people from America would go to Africa as immigrants.
 American Negroes could lend their technical assistance to a growing new nation.”